Libero logo

 Locals prefer places such as the screen-filled traditional tavern La Fontana de Oro in the Sol bar hub, while tourists flock to admire the bullfighting iconography at La Torre de Oro on Plaza Mayor.

 Close to Alonso Martínez metro station on C/de Sagasta, Collin’s Irish Tavern shows sport but focuses more on traditional live music, while Paddy’s near Concha Espina metro puts football first, thanks to friendly Madrileño Paco who’s been running the place for more than 25 years.
-He’ll be the gent in the Scotland shirt saying hello to everyone.
+He’ll be the gent in the Celtic shirt saying hello to everyone.

 Where to stay